Successive Partial Disruptions with Orbital Precession in a White Dwarf-Black Hole System for Repeating GRB 250702B: Summary Discussion

 Our early near-infrared afterglow light curve also shows significant variability.
 If detected by optical facilities such as the Zwicky Transient Facility or the Vera C. Rubin Observatory, such variability would provide independent evidence for repeating partial tidal disruptions.

-If our model is correct, this event implies the rapidly rotating IMBH ($M_{\rm BH} \sim 10^{5}\,M_\odot$, $a_{\rm spin} \sim 1$) hosting the WD on the highly eccentric orbit.
-Despite large uncertainties in their event rate \citep[e.g.,][]{MacLeod2014, Ye2023}, such systems are promising sources of low-frequency gravitational waves for space-based detectors such as the Laser Interferometer Space Antenna \citep[e.g.,][]{LISA2023}.
+If our model is correct, this event implies a rapidly rotating IMBH ($M_{\rm BH} \sim 10^{5}\,M_\odot$, $a_{\rm spin} \sim 1$) hosting a WD on a highly eccentric orbit.
+Despite large uncertainties in their event rate \citep[e.g.,][]{MacLeod2014,Ye2023}, such systems are promising sources of low-frequency gravitational waves for space-based detectors such as the Laser Interferometer Space Antenna (LISA) \citep[e.g.,][]{LISA2023}.
+For IMBH mass, the characteristic orbital frequencies fall in the mHz band, close to the peak sensitivity of LISA.
+Recent studies have highlighted BH–WD binaries \citep[e.g.,][]{Ma2025,Xuan2025}, as promising multimessenger sources in the mHz band.
 Future multi-messenger observations may constrain the BH mass and spin, the orbital evolution, and enable tests of general relativity.